splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 Take a minute to explore the various dashboards and charts in the Organization Overview of this workshop instance.

-## 2. Usage and Billing
+## 2. Subscription Usage

-If you want to see what your usage is against your contract you can select **Billing and Usage**.
+If you want to see what your usage is against your subscription you can select **Subscription Usage**.

 ![Left pane](../../../images/billing-and-usage-menu.png)